artsy/doppler/README.md

 Please note, we are in the process of retiring the [public api.](developers.artsy.net/v2).

-The public api, as well as its documentation and playground, will remain available until **July 28th, 2025.**
+The public api, as well as its documentation and playground, may be taken down at any time without additional notice.

 This change will not affect partners currently using our [partner api.](developers.artsy.net/v1).